 2020 Porsche 911

 A value for its near-supercar performance, the 2020 Porsche 911 is well-equipped and offers plenty of options.

 The 2020 Porsche 911 is a sports-car bargain, but Porsche offers plenty of options to let buyers spend their children’s inheritances.
 It comes with lots of equipment and buyers can personalize it to their heart’s desire.
-We rate it 9 out of 10 for features for its generous equipment, customization options, large infotainment screen.
+We rate it 8 out of 10 for features for its generous equipment, customization options, and large infotainment screen.
 We can't call it a value at more than $100,000, but won't dock it for the exception things it does for the price.
 (Read more about how we rate cars.)

 The 911’s features can be put into two categories: the niceties or comfort features, and the performance goodies.